Group payments to organisations 104-24092648

-This document outlines information on Group payment schedules and payments to organisations.
+This document outlines information on group payments to organisations.

 Group Payment Scheme

 The Group Payment Scheme allows Services Australia to send payments to an organisation (for example, aged care home, disability enterprise or public trustee) for pension customers as a bulk amount.
-Group payment arrangements generally occur when the customer lives in residential care, or when the customer's financial affairs are being managed by a public trustee which assumes responsibility for the customer's needs.
+Group payment arrangements generally occur when the customer lives in residential care, or when a public trustee is managing the customer's financial affairs responsible for the customer's needs.

 The Group Payment Scheme can be used where the organisation receives pension payments for 10 or more customers.
-If an organisation will only receive payments for less than 10 customers, they can be appointed payment nominee for the customers.
+If an organisation receives payments for less than 10 customers, they can be appointed payment nominee for the customers.

-A bulk amount is paid to the organisation each fortnight on Entitlement Period End Date (EPED) B / Delivery Date D for all the pension customers they receive payments for.
-The customers have their payment destination updated to the organisation’s Group Payment Code (also known as Group Institution Code or a Group Home Code).The organisation receives a schedule (or report) which shows each customer's name, Customer Reference Number (CRN) and the amount of pension the customer was paid in the fortnight ending on EPED B.
+A bulk amount is paid to the organisation each fortnight on Entitlement Period End Date (EPED) B/Delivery Date D for all the pension customers they receive payments for.
+The customers have their payment destination updated to the organisation’s group payment Code (also known as Group Institution Code or a Group Home Code).The organisation receives a schedule which shows each customer's name, Customer Reference Number (CRN) and the amount of pension the customer was paid in the fortnight ending on EPED B.

 System requirements